alexdevero/alex-devero-blog/__drafts__/draft--access-object-properties.md

 The second way you can use to access object properties is bracket notation.
 The main characteristic of method this method are square brackets.
 The syntax is similar to the dot notation.
 However, there are some important differences.
 You again start with the name of the object you are working with.

 As second comes the name of the property.
 Here, you have to wrap the name of the property with quotes and square brackets.
 It doesn't matter if you use single or double quotes.
 What matters is that you use them to wrap the name of the property.
 Then, you wrap this with square brackets and put it after the object.
-And, no dot in-between.
+No dot between them.

 Bracket notation also allows you to access deeper properties.
 This works similarly to dot notation.
 All properties are chained together, from the most shallow to the deepest.
 In case of brackets, there are no dots between properties.
 Furthermore, you must wrap all properties with quotes and square brackets.